uocybersec/tuprware-node/DOCUMENTATION.md

 ### Installing Tuprware Node on a selected node
 1. Once logged into your Node, clone this repository.
-2. Run `./setup.sh`.
+2. If you have already [set up your AWS resources](#setting-up-the-proper-aws-resources), then run `./setup.sh`.
 Follow the intructions in the installer.

-That's it.
+You will be asked to input the name of your S3 bucket, along with the access key and secret key of the User you've previously created.

 ### Setting up the proper AWS resources

-Tuprware Node depends on the following AWS resources:
+For the future, we could use the [Serverless framework](https://www.serverless.com/) to programmatically generate and configure the AWS resources for Tuprware Node.
+For now, it must be done manually.

+#### Creating the required Users and Roles
+1. Create a User with the following permission(s):
+    1. `AmazonS3ReadOnlyAccess`
+    2. `AWSLambdaRole`
+2. The required Role will be created during the creation of your Lambda function.
+Information on its permissions will be given in the [Lambda](#lambda) section.

 #### EC2
 In Tuprware Node, an EC2 is considered a Node.
 You may select any instance type that fits your performance needs.